enkidevs/curriculum/coding-intro/core/functions/robot-im-hungry.md

 Instead of making the sandwich yourself, you remembered that you have a robot sitting in your garage that can do the job for you.

-Let's write some code to tell our robothow to make a sandwich!
+Let's write some code to tell our robot how to make a sandwich!

 To get us started, start with the preparation of the ingredients first.